 The specified disability savings plan SDSP, is a clause in the RDSP for disabled people with a shorter life expectancy.
 It allows families dealing with the imminent death of a loved one to extract money (early) from an RDSP (without penalties).

 To get an SDSP, the beneficiary must have an RDSP.
 A Doctor must attest the holder of the RDSP will most likely die within 5 years.
 The RDSP holder then must elect to convert their RDSP to an SDSP, and ESDC must approve this election.

 Once the RDSP changes to an SDSP no further money can be deposited in the account.
-If money is deposited into it, it will revert back to an RDSP, with all associated early withdrawal penalties.
+If money is deposited, the SDSP will revert back to an RDSP.
+In this instance all associated early withdrawal penalties, would come into play.

 The maximum that can be taken out per year from the fund is $10,000.